-The day before we created our stained glass window pictures we did a directed drawing.
+The day before we created our stained glass window pictures, we did a directed drawing.
 Students were able to practice drawing a tree with ornaments, garland, and snow around it.
-It was a time for them to experiment drawing with a black marker then filling it in with various colors.
+It was a time for them to experiment drawing with a black marker.
+After that step, they were able to fill it in with various colors.

 For this project, students drew on the glass of the picture frame.
 I took the glass out of the frame and placed it on a tray.
 Under the glass, I placed an outline of a tree with a trunk.
 Students traced the tree and the trunk with a black Sharpie.
 Then they drew a zig zag for the garland, circles for the ornaments, a star at the top, and snowflakes around the tree.